distribworks/dkron/website/content/pro/docker.md

 title: Docker executor
 ---

-Docker executor can run docker jobs
+Docker executor can launch docker based cron jobs using the docker command of the target node.

+This executor needs a recent version of docker to be available and configured in the target node.

 ## Configuration

-To run a docker job create a job config with the following executor:
+To run a docker job create a job config with the docker executor as in this example:

-Example:

 ```json
   "executor": "docker",